chlohal/python-parser/README.md

 ## PegJS

 This project uses [PegJS](https://github.com/pegjs/pegjs) for parsing, which is [available under the MIT License](https://github.com/pegjs/pegjs/blob/master/LICENSE).
 The PegJS-generated parser is 1 Javascript file that doesn't depend on anything!

+## Questions

+**How is this different from [Skulpt](https://skulpt.org/)?**
+Skulpt runs Python.
+This project *only* parses it and then gives you a syntax tree.
+You can use that for whatever you like: code formatting; static code analysis; even making your own interpreter!